jvanasco/facebook_utils/README.md

 A collection of utilities for integrating user accounts with Facebook.com.

-Right now this handles oauth login and graph API operations
+Right now this handles oAuth login and Graph API operations

 This has been a general-purpose Python client for several years.
 It works well.

 Purpose
 =======

 1. Once upon a time, Facebook offered a Python SDK.
-That dropped it.
+They dropped it.
 Boo.

 2. When this was first released, there were no other Python SDKs actively developed.